 3.2 The amount for the mobility period shall be determined by multiplying the number of months of the mobility specified in article 2.3 with the rate applicable per month for the receiving country concerned.
 In the case of incomplete months, the financial support is calculated by multiplying the number of days in the incomplete month with 1/30 of the unit cost per month.

-3.3 The reimbursement of costs incurred in connection with special needs to/from outermost regions and Overseas Countries and Territories (OCTSs) , when applicable, shall be based on the supporting documents provided by the participant.
+3.3 The reimbursement of costs incurred in connection with special needs [If the participant is entitled to a travel grant: or expensive travel costs to/from outermost regions and Overseas Countries and Territories (OCTSs) ], when applicable, shall be based on the supporting documents provided by the participant.

 3.4 The financial support may not be used to cover similar costs already funded by EU funds.